Diving instructor: Technical diving instructors

 Technical diving instructors are recreational diving instructors rated to train recreational divers in technical diving programmes.
 Exactly which specialties are considered technical diving is at the discretion of the training agency, as there is no legal distinction from recreational diving.
 Standards vary between certification organisations, but, like recreational specialties, the minimum requirement includes holding the certification for the specialties which they are licensed to teach.
 Required levels of experience may vary significantly.

 As an example, the minimum standard for a CMAS Normoxic Trimix Instructor is to hold a normoxic trimix diver qualification and teaching status as a CMAS Three Star Instructor, complete the CMAS Normoxic Trimix Instructor course and at least 12 normoxic trimix dives.

 Rebreather instructors

 There are internationally recognised standards for diving rebreather instructors.
 These have been published by the International Organization for Standardization (ISO) and were developed in conjunction with the Rebreather Training Council and the Rebreather Education and Safety Association.

 EUF Certification International is an independent body for global verification of rebreather training agencies based in Europe and associated with the Austrian Standards organisation.
 Agencies are certified for five years between renewals.
 EUF ensures that the agencies comply with the ISO standards and have suitable quality assurance systems to monitor quality of rebreather training by members of each agency.

-Legal requirements and duty of care

-The diving instructor will generally have a duty of care to the learners in training, as well as contractual obligations, some of which may be specified in the training contract.
-The scope of this duty of care may be stipulated by statutory law, regulations, codes of practice, training standards, training manuals, terms of registration with a training organisation and employment contracts.
-This duty of care is usually limited as far as legally possibly by waivers signed by the learner diver.